 Areas that limit the use of drones

 An aerodrome is anywhere that an aircraft can take off and land.
 This includes airports, heliports, and seaplane bases.

-Unless you have Transport Canada approval, you cannot fly closer than:
+Unless you are following an established Transport Canada procedure, you cannot fly closer than:

-- 5.6 kilometres (3 nautical miles) from any airport listed in the Canada Flight Supplement
+- 5.6 kilometres (3 nautical miles) from any airport listed as Certified (“Cert”) in the Canada Flight Supplement

 - 1.9 kilometres (1 nautical mile) from heliports or aerodromes used by helicopters only